PerformLine/FrontEndEval/README.md

 ### Details
 * This task should be doable within an hour or two.
 No need to go overboard!
 * It's up to you which tools and libraries to use, and how to build the UI.
-Again, functionality/usability is key here, and simplicity goes a long way.
+Again, functionality/usability is key here.

 ## Deliverable:
 * A zip file containing the git repository for your project.